Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

   - bug_reporting: fake 0001
   - Run the rest in any order

+Example commands: ``python manage.py migrate contenttypes 0001 --fake``, ``python manage.py migrate contenttypes 0002``, ``python manage.py migrate auth 0001 --fake``, ``python manage.py migrate auth 0007``, etc.

 You'll get message(s) like ``The following content types are stale and need to be deleted``.
 Just to be safe, do all these deletions at the very end, when all migrations have been completed.
 Then go ahead and answer yes to the "Are you sure?" prompt(s).

-In our case, we have the stale contenttypes ``auth | message`` and ``annotations | annotation_attempt``, TODO.
-Each takes about 2 minutes to delete.
+- In our case, we have 1 stale contenttype in auth, 4 in annotations, and 7 in images.

- See more info about stale content types at `this link <http://stackoverflow.com/questions/16705249/stale-content-types-while-syncdb-in-django>`__.
+- See more info about stale content types at `this link <http://stackoverflow.com/questions/16705249/stale-content-types-while-syncdb-in-django>`__.
 Note that we don't define any foreign keys to ``ContentType``.

+Notable time-consuming migrations as of 2016.11:

+- reversion (South) 0006: 3 minutes
+- images 0004-0015: 55 minutes combined

 After running these migrations, go ahead and it's a good idea to make another snapshot of the RDS instance.